 Follow the north ridge to the Point 9,652.
 Now change directions and follow the ridge east to Point 9,645.
 From this point descend down northeast into Crescent Lake Canyon.
 The lake will be directly southeast of you.
 This is a rarely visited lake, located below Point 8,954, so be sure to spend some time there.
 From the lake, hike over the ridge to the southeast through the forest.
 You should be able to find the dirt road that you used on the approach so you can't get lost here.

 Distance from the lower trailhead to the summit is 5.85 miles and elevation gain is 2,473 feet

 This route is best climbed during the summer months.
 I would say that you could climb from mid-June through mid-October depending on conditions.
 Use caution during hunting season.
 There will be hunters in this area during this time.

 This route would be difficult to access in winter because dirt roads will be covered in snow.
 Franklin Basin road is used by snowmobilers and is packed down so you could ski in to the trailhead if you want to.
 This would add several miles to the route.

 Regular day hiking essentials.
 Food and water.
 Good pair of hiking boots.
-A map is helpful because of all of the trails and dirt roads in the area.
-I printed out a map from an online topo site and it worked well for me.
+A road map is helpful because of all dirt roads in the area.
+Also, have a topo map of the mountain with you.